miloserdev/openbmc/poky/documentation/overview-manual/yp-intro.rst

    You can learn more about the AutoBuilder used by the Yocto Project Autobuilder :doc:`here </test-manual/understand-autobuilder>`.

+-  *Cross-Prelink:* Prelinking is the process of pre-computing the load addresses and link tables generated by the dynamic linker as compared to doing this at runtime.
+Doing this ahead of time results in performance improvements when the application is launched and reduced memory usage for libraries shared by many applications.

+   Historically, cross-prelink is a variant of prelink, which was conceived by `Jakub
+   Jelínek <https://people.redhat.com/jakub/prelink.pdf>`__ a number of years ago.
+Both prelink and cross-prelink are maintained in the same repository albeit on separate branches.
+By providing an emulated runtime dynamic linker (i.e. ``glibc``-derived ``ld.so`` emulation), the cross-prelink project extends the prelink software's ability to prelink a sysroot environment.
+Additionally, the cross-prelink software enables the ability to work in sysroot style environments.

+   The dynamic linker determines standard load address calculations based on a variety of factors such as mapping addresses, library usage, and library function conflicts.
+The prelink tool uses this information, from the dynamic linker, to determine unique load addresses for executable and linkable format (ELF) binaries that are shared libraries and dynamically linked.
+The prelink tool modifies these ELF binaries with the pre-computed information.
+The result is faster loading and often lower memory consumption because more of the library code can be re-used from shared Copy-On-Write (COW) pages.

+   The original upstream prelink project only supports running prelink on the end target device due to the reliance on the target device's dynamic linker.
+This restriction causes issues when developing a cross-compiled system.
+The cross-prelink adds a synthesized dynamic loader that runs on the host, thus permitting cross-prelinking without ever having to run on a read-write target filesystem.

 -  *Pseudo:* Pseudo is the Yocto Project implementation of `fakeroot <http://man.he.net/man1/fakeroot>`__, which is used to run commands in an environment that seemingly has root privileges.

    During a build, it can be necessary to perform operations that require system administrator privileges.
-For example, file ownership or permissions might need to be defined.
+For example, file ownership or permissions might need definition.
 Pseudo is a tool that you can either use directly or through the environment variable ``LD_PRELOAD``.
-Either method allows these operations to succeed even without system administrator privileges.
+Either method allows these operations to succeed as if system administrator privileges exist even when they do not.

-   Thanks to Pseudo, the Yocto Project never needs root privileges to build images for your target system.

-   You can read more about Pseudo in the ":ref:`overview-manual/concepts:fakeroot and pseudo`" section.
+   You can read more about Pseudo in the "`Fakeroot and Pseudo <#fakeroot-and-pseudo>`__" section.

 Open-Embedded Build System Components
 -------------------------------------

-Here are components associated with the :term:`OpenEmbedded Build System`:
+The following list consists of components associated with the :term:`OpenEmbedded Build System`:

 -  *BitBake:* BitBake is a core component of the Yocto Project and is used by the OpenEmbedded build system to build images.
 While BitBake